Wyze Home Monitoring Starter Kit Review: Worth It?

 • Starter kit sensor count is minimal — most homes will need add-ons immediately

-• No professional installation option for those who want it
+• No professional installation option available

 • No native HomeKit support